ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 to deploy your app needs some additional configuration.
 As mentioned earlier, uploading your public key to GitHub (at the CD Toolchain instance on the {{site.data.keyword.cloud_notm}} Platform), is required to deliver the deployed application by using GitHub.
-More instructions can be found after you deploy your application and log in to the your IBM Cloud GitLab account at [README#generating-a-new-ssh-key-pair](https://us-south.git.cloud.ibm.com/help/ssh/README#generating-a-new-ssh-key-pair).
+More instructions can be found after you deploy your application and log in to your IBM Cloud GitLab account at [readme file#generating-a-new-ssh-key-pair](https://us-south.git.cloud.ibm.com/help/ssh/README#generating-a-new-ssh-key-pair).

 ```
 Note: For successful connection to the DevOps toolchain, this machine